rockinhumingbird/Mod5/README.md

 - length of the video title per word
 - number of tags

-- Qualitative: title words, tag words
+- Qualitative: title words

 ## Data Preprocessing / Feature Engineering
-for title We used NLTK to tokenize, lemmatize and filter the data, giving us 4000 unique features (words).
-From there we vectorized the data via TF-IDF calculation and dropped words below a threshold of 0.001.
-This left us with around 354 words to model!
+I used NLTK package in python to tokenize, lemmatize and filter the titles, giving us 4000 unique features (words).
+From there I vectorized the data via TF-IDF calculation and dropped words below a threshold of 0.001, which left me with around 354 words to model.

 ## Visualization of Data in Reduced Dimensions
 ![header](images/pca.png)